The Origin of the Hospital

 The following essay was originally published at WND.com on March 14, 2016.
 You know what’s worse than Trump’s crass language and love for the poorly educated?
 Highly educated fools cawing on about the relative respectability of the other Serious candidates – as if using divisive language was more uncivilized than the bombs and sanctions that […]

-The sacrifice of Congresswoman Gabbard
+The Sacrifice of Congresswoman Gabbard

 This article by David Gornoski was published at WND.com on February 15, 2017.
 The media continues to be an increasingly petty, insecure clique as it mimetically parrots its own echo chamber talking points against any person who challenges their preferred leftist-corporatist brand of state hegemony.
 Think of political ideologies like denominations of a religion.
 They […]